INFIBIO/infibio/clustering/alvaro/README.md

 ## Workflows:

+### Matlab:

+This workflow is developed to substitute the previous one developed in R to have everything related to yeast analyses in the same language.

+First two steps are exactly as previously:

+1 -  Binarization and extract features: first of all is needed to binarize the TIF images.
+To do so, you'll have to use the
+     [script_image_analysis_V1.m](https://github.com/INFIBIO/infibio/blob/main/clustering/alvaro/script_image_analysis_AR_V1.m) script.
+In this script you can change the function to use, in this case you have to use the [image_analysis_aggregates_AR_V1](https://github.com/INFIBIO/infibio/blob/main/clustering/alvaro/image_analysis_aggregates_AR_V1.m) function in the YeastFunctions/Clustering folder.
+As input expects a folder with tif images and output are csv and m files with features (for more info, go inside the script)

+2 - Check binarization: since in the process of taking the pictures some artefact might appear, is recommended to check the binarized images to be sure
+    there are not artifacts that can give wrong results.

+3 - Data analyses: The cluster_analysis.m file integrates four functions:

+a - comineMatFiles: combine the .mat files obtained from the binarization.

+b - clean_weird_shapes: applies an SVM model to remove those weird shapes obtained in the binarization.
+It presents > 99% of accuracy.

+c - plots: a function that creates different plots to analyse the data.
+For more details, check the function.

+d - test: checks the normality and homocedasticity of the Normalized Area and applies a Kruskal test and Tukey post-hoc test.

+### R:

 This workflow is developed to analyse the yeast clustering experiments run in the laboratory.
 This analyse has three steps:

 1 -  Binarization and extract features: first of all is needed to binarize the TIF images.
 To do so, you'll have to use the